dr-natetorious/TIM-8101-Programming_Languages_and_Algorithms/Week6_ExtAlgo/Readings.md

 He uses generating function as means to construct all possible combinatorals, then applies statistical modeling to cluster nearest neighbors and their associated probability of being a final destination.
 The forumalas suggest that if it is possible for all of these other domains, why not also financial systems?

 Rudnick, Joseph, and George Gaspari.
-Elements of the Random Walk : An introduction for Advanced Students and Researchers, Cambridge University Press, 2004.
-ProQuest Ebook Central, http://ebookcentral.proquest.com/lib/ncent-ebooks/detail.action?docID=256691.
+[Elements of the Random Walk : An introduction for Advanced Students and Researchers, Cambridge University Press, 2004.
+ProQuest Ebook Central](http://ebookcentral.proquest.com/lib/ncent-ebooks/detail.action?docID=256691)
 Created from ncent-ebooks on 2019-06-09 12:43:36.

 ## Signal to Noise Ratios